liangend/DeepGCF/README.md

 -   Columns 7-9: batch size, learning rate (epsilon), dropout rate

--   Columns 10-12: number of hidden layers in the human-specific sub-network, mouse-specific sub-network, and final sub-network
+-   Columns 10-12: number of hidden layers in the human-specific sub-network, pig-specific sub-network, and final sub-network

 -   Columns 13,14: number of neurons in the first and second hidden layers in the human-specific sub-network